 1. Start the Day with Coffee by the Water

-Insider note: Grab your drink to go and walk toward the waterfront before the sun gets too high; the light over the harbor is hard to beat.
+Insider tip: Grab your drink to go and walk toward the waterfront before the sun gets too high; the light over the harbor is hard to beat.

-2. Borrow a Free Bike and See the Harbor
+2. Borrow a Free Bike and See the Sights

-Punta Gorda’s free bike-loan program is the best way to explore the area.
-All you need is a state-issued ID to explore at your own pace on a free yellow bike.
-Borrow one from the Four Points by Sheraton, the SpringHill Suites, the Military Heritage Museum, and Fresco Punta Gorda and take a scenic ride along the Harborwalk, a wide path lined with public art, small parks and plenty of shade.
+Punta Gorda’s free bike loaner program is the best way to explore the area.
+All you need is a state-issued ID and a credit card (they make copies and destroy them once the bikes are returned).
+You can borrow from the Four Points by Sheraton, the SpringHill Suites, the Military Heritage Museum, or Fresco Punta Gorda.
+We recommend a scenic ride around town to see how many of the 30+ historical murals you can find.

-Insider note: Ask questions!
-The artists love to talk about their work and it's part of what makes the place feel so personal.
+Insider tip: Ask questions!
+Hearing the artists speak about their work is part of what makes these places feel so special.

 5. Spend Saturday Morning at the Farmers Market

 Saturday mornings belong to the Punta Gorda Downtown Farmers’ Market.
-Named one of the best small markets in the state, it’s the kind of weekly outing that many make time for.
-There’s fresh seafood, homemade pasta, citrus and produce, plants, art, and so much more, along with plenty of conversation and live music.
+Find fresh seafood, homemade pasta, citrus and produce, plants, art, and so much more, along with plenty of conversation and live music.

-Insider note: Get there before 10 am if you want the best baked goods, as they can disappear fast!
+Insider tip: Get there before 10 am if you want the best baked goods, they disappear fast!

 When the day winds down, the music turns up.
 Celtic Ray Public House is an institution at this point, with authentic food, Guinness from the source, and rousing live music most nights.
 A few blocks away, Ortigia Cucina & Bar offers a lower-key musical experience that pairs well with their chef-inspired menu.

-Insider note: Many venues post their band lineups on social media, so take a look when you're out and about.
+Insider tip: Many venues post their band lineups on social media, so take a look when you're out and about.

-The park’s open harborfront is perfect for walking around, eating something fried, and enjoying whoever’s on stage.
+The path is right along the water, so it's perfect for walking around, eating something fried, and enjoying whoever’s on stage.

 Local life here is laid back, sociable, and full of small discoveries.
 It's no wonder that people who visit Punta Gorda/Englewood Beach once tend to find their way back again and again.